Cloudxtreme/DDPS-demo/README.md

 # DDPS demo of the WEB and API-app
-This repository builds VM running on VirtualBox using Vagrant.
+This repository builds a VM running on VirtualBox using Vagrant.
 The VM is a demo of the DeiC DDoS Prevention System's WEB-GUI and WEB-API.

 ### Requiremnts
-You need the following installed:
+You need the following elements installed:

   * [VirtualBox](https://www.virtualbox.org)
   * [Vagrant](https://www.vagrantup.com)